mulesoft-labs/exchange-documentation-samples/example/README.md

 # Mule Application Example

-This project demonstrates how to publish a simple Mule Application Example to Exchange using Exchange Maven Facade v3 API.
-It's similar to the Mule Application project but in this case it's published as type 'Example'.
-Exchange defines 'Examples' as Applications that are ready to run in Anypoint Studio and demonstrate a use case or solution.
+This project demonstrates how to publish a simple Mule application example to Exchange using the Exchange Maven Facade API version 3.
+It's similar to the Mule application project, but in this example the asset type is 'Example'.
+Exchange *Examples* are applications that are ready to run in Anypoint Studio and demonstrate a use case or solution.

-### How to publish to Exchange
+### Publish to Exchange

-1. Make sure you have executed the `grep` command explained in the root [README.md](../README.md) file of this repository
+1. Execute the `grep` command explained in the root [README.md](../README.md) file of this repository.
-2. Execute the following command in your console
+2. Execute:

 ```
 mvn clean deploy -DskipTests
 ```

-3. If everything is ok you’ll get:
+Successful execution produces output similar to this:

 ```
 [INFO]   ------------------------------------------------------------
 [INFO]   Publication status: completed